 Some people go to college because it’s the norm in today’s society, because their parents want them to, or because all their friends and family members did.
 But many people go to college with the hope that it will help them have a better future.
 This can be true as long as you combine that hope with hard work and pay for it without loans.

 So, yes, college can be worth it if you can cash flow it!
 There are a lot of careers where a college education is required or will improve your chances for promotion.
 When you pursue a college degree, do just that.
 Get the degree but don’t worry about the pedigree.
-You don’t have to pay three times (or nine times) as much to go to a big-name school to get the same type of degree.
+You don’t have to pay three times (or ten times) as much to go to a big-name school to get the same type of degree.